Preparing For Your Shoot

 Arrive in Good Spirits

 For some reason, getting ready for a shoot gets people anxious and can make you feel stressed about getting there on time, making sure your significant other is ready and so on.
 I can’t stress how important an easy going and great attitude is the most crucial part of a great shoot.
-When a couple or individual arrives so excited to create and just LETS GO to have fun and trust the process, that’s when real magic happens.
+When a couple or individual arrives so excited to create and just LET GO to have fun and trust the process, that’s when real magic happens.
 Some of my all time favorite shoots are when ‘little things” go wrong but we knew because we were in great spirits, nothing could stop us from getting stunning images.
 It’s also super important to show your fiance or significant other my portfolio so they get a sense of the romantic, intimate and moody style in poses and light.
 Embrace wind, embrace cold, embrace the MOMENT!

 Do be present.